Behordeun/deepwalk_recommender_system_assessment/ALGORITHM_EXPLANATION.md

 ### Performance

-Through rigorous evaluation, the model achieved a F1-Score of 83.72%, demonstrating strong balance between recommendation precision and recall.
+Through rigorous evaluation, the model achieved a F1-Score of 83.72%, demonstrating a strong balance between recommendation precision and recall.
 The key metrics were:

 - **Accuracy**: 83.24%
 - **Precision**: 81.75%